 ALSO READLS passes Income Tax amendment bill amid din Centre introduces Income Tax Laws (Second Amendment) Bill in Lok Sabha Easwar panel on income tax to submit second report in Oct 'Black day' in LS: Opp; Govt says tax measure can't wait Hope to realise fiscal tax collection target: CBDT Chairman

+We need to make sure that our infrastructure is built for the 21st century," he asserted.
+"That we have roads and bridges and power grids and infrastructure that support this country, and that's going to be a big focus," he added.
+Mnuchin welcomed the decision of Carrier company not to move 1,000 jobs from the US to Mexico.
 "The Carrier deal, I think it's terrific.
 The president-elect and the vice president picked up the phone and called the CEO of United Technologies and told them we want to keep jobs here.
 Can't remember the last time a president did that and this is going to be a terrific opportunity," Mnuchin said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)